Rufus For Real

 • Mix together the ingredients for the dry rub.
 Dry the hens well, inside and out with a paper towel.
 Season the hens.
 Add a couple springs of the thyme and rosemary to each cavity.

-• Into the roasting pan, spread the lemon, onion, and garlic into a single layer to create a bed for the hens.
-Drizzle with avocado oil to prevent sticking.
+• Drizzle the bottom of a roasting pan with avocado oil.
+Spread the lemon, onion, and garlic into a single layer to create a bed for the hens.
 Add the remaining thyme and rosemary springs to this layer.

 • Set the hens onto the lemon, onion, and garlic, breast-side up.
 With kitchen twine, tie the back legs together.
 This will ensure more even cooking.